 By installing new attic insulation in your home, you can improve your home’s energy efficiency, providing savings for years to come.
 At Davidoff Roofing, we provide superior attic insulation services to homeowners in London, Ontario, and surrounding areas as a part of our home exterior renovation services.

-How to Tell if Your Home Needs Improved Insulation
+How to Tell If Your Home Needs Improved Insulation

 There are many ways to tell if your home requires improved attic insulation.
 Perhaps the best indicator is the age of your home.
 Many older homes have less than 6 inches of insulation in the attic, which is far below today’s standard.
-Other signs to watch for that could indicate a need for improved insulation include:
+Other signs to watch for that could indicate a need for improved attic insulation include:

 - High heating and cooling costs